FeatureBaseDB/java-pilosa/README.md

-    .setConnectTimeout(1000)  // if can't connect in  a second, close the connection .setSocketTimeout(10000)  // if no response received in 10 seconds, close the connection .setConnectionPoolSizePerRoute(3)  // number of connections in the pool per host .setConnectionPoolTotalSize(10)  // number of total connections in the ppol .setRetryCount(5)  // number of retries before failing the request .build();
+    .setConnectTimeout(1000)  // if can't connect in  a second, close the connection .setSocketTimeout(10000)  // if no response received in 10 seconds, close the connection .setConnectionPoolSizePerRoute(3)  // number of connections in the pool per host .setConnectionPoolTotalSize(10)  // number of total connections in the pool .setRetryCount(5)  // number of retries before failing the request .build();